Cape Town: Education

 Public primary and secondary schools in Cape Town are run by the Western Cape Education Department.
-This provincial department is divided into seven districts; four of these are "Metropole" districts – Metropole Central, North, South, and East – which cover various areas of the city.
+This provincial department is divided into seven districts; four of these are "Metropole" districts – Metropole Central, North, South, and East – which cover various areas of the metropolis.
 There are also many private schools, both religious and secular.
 Cape Town has a well-developed higher system of public universities.

 Cape Town is served by three public universities: the University of Cape Town (UCT), the University of the Western Cape (UWC) and the Cape Peninsula University of Technology (CPUT).
-Stellenbosch University, while not based in the city itself, has its main campus and administrative section 50 kilometres from the City Bowl and has additional campuses, such as the Tygerberg Faculty of Medicine and Health Sciences and the Bellville Business Park within the city.
+Stellenbosch University, while not based in the metropolitan area itself, has its main campus and administrative section 50 kilometers from Cape Town, and has additional campuses, such as the Tygerberg Faculty of Medicine and Health Sciences and the Bellville Business Park, north-west of the city in the town of Bellville.

 Both the University of Cape Town and Stellenbosch University are leading universities in South Africa.
 This is due in large part to substantial financial contributions made to these institutions by both the public and private sector.

-UCT is an English-language tuition institution.
-It has over 21,000 students and has an MBA programme that was ranked 51st by the Financial Times in 2006.
+UCT is an English language tuition institution.
+It has over 21,000 students and has an MBA program that was ranked 51st by the Financial Times in 2006.

 It is also the top-ranked university in Africa, being the only African university to make the world's Top 200 university list at number 146.
+UCT has its main campus on the mountainside in Rondebosch, a predominantly residential suburb in the Southern Suburbs region of Cape Town.
+The university also operates satellite campuses in Observatory and Cape Town CBD.

-Since the African National Congress has become the country's ruling party, some restructuring of Western Cape universities has taken place and as such, traditionally non-white universities have seen increased financing, which has evidently benefitted the University of the Western Cape.
+Since the African National Congress has become the country's ruling party, some restructuring of Western Cape universities has taken place and as such, traditionally non-white universities have seen increased financing, which has evidently benefitted UWC.

 The Cape Peninsula University of Technology was formed on 1 January 2005, when two separate institutions – Cape Technikon and Peninsula Technikon – were merged.
 The new university offers education primarily in English, although one may take courses in any of South Africa's official languages.
 The institution generally awards the National Diploma.

 Students from the universities and high schools are involved in the South African SEDS, Students for the Exploration and Development of Space.
 This is the South African SEDS, and there are many SEDS branches in other countries, preparing enthusiastic students and young professionals for the growing Space industry.

-As well as the Universities, there are also several colleges in and around Cape Town.
+As well as the universities, there are also several colleges in and around Cape Town.
 Including the College of Cape Town, False Bay College and Northlink College.
 Many students use NSFAS funding to help pay for tertiary education at these TVET colleges.
 Cape Town has also become a popular study abroad destination for many international college students.
 Many study abroad providers offer semester, summer, short-term, and internship programs in partnership with Cape Town universities as a chance for international students to gain intercultural understanding.